khan9523/Projects/README.md

 # New project

-This project created by local system.
+This project created from local system.
+This project created by Khan Furkan.